-Announce the prefix dvertised is the prefix configured in the interface's IPv6 address rang the General configuration tab.
-The size of the IPv6 address mask (prefix length - interface address CIDR) must be 64 bits.
+extracted from the the G refix advertised is the prefix configured in the interface's IPv6 address range in eneral configuration tab.
+The size of the IPv6 address mask (prefix length - must be 64 bits. -------------------------- ---

-The DHCPv6 server assigns addresses (Managed) The advertisement indicates that the IPv6 addresses contacted will be distributed by the DHCPv6 service enabled on the firewall (Configuration module > Network > DHCP).
-This service is implemented by the firewall or a relay that is directly connected (local link).
-The DHCPv6 server delivers additional options (Other config) The advertisement indicates that other auto-configuration parameters, such as the addresses of DNS servers or other types of servers, will be issued by the DHCPv6 server (firewall or relay) that is directly connected (local link).
+The DHCPv6 server assigns addresses (Managed) The DHCPv6 server delivers additional options (Other config) The advertisement indicates that other auto-configuration parameters, such as the addresses of DNS servers or other types of servers, will be issued by the DHCPv6 server (firewall or relay) that is directly connected (local link).